-The truth of the matter is that nearly 60% of dogs in the United States are either overweight or obese, and that is a huge problem.
+It’s a fact: nearly 60% of dogs in the United States are either overweight or obese, and that is a huge problem.
 Obesity is one of the largest risk factors for diabetes that dogs can have, and it can make a difference in their joint conditions and life spans.
+Here are some easy ways to help your dog lose weight and be their healthiest.

 What is the difference between an overweight dog and an obese dog?